direakanbi/portfolio1/README.md

 # My portfolio
 This project was created for the creation of my portfolio.

+# SITE CONTENTS
+1. A home section.
+2. A project showcase section.
+3. An About Me section.

 # LANGUAGES USED
 1. HTML
 2. CSS